qjchen1972/remote-face-recognition/README.md

-The face recognition system embedded in the police enforcement device can identify criminals and alert them in real time.
+The face recognition system embedded in the police enforcement device can identify criminals and alert in real time.
 The project provides some features:

 * The AI framework is based on pytorch + onnx + caffe2